tongwu-msft/azure-rest-api-specs/docs-ref-overwrite/keyvault/vault-ops-certificates.md

 Deletes all versions of a certificate object along with its associated policy.
 Delete certificate cannot be used to remove individual versions of a certificate object.

+See [Common parameters and headers](~/docs-ref-conceptual/keyvault/common-parameters-and-headers.md) for headers and parameters that are used by all requests.

+For more information, see [About keys, secrets, and certificates](~/docs-ref-conceptual/keyvault/about-keys--secrets-and-certificates.md) and [Authentication, requests and responses](~/docs-ref-conceptual/keyvault/authentication--requests-and-responses.md).

+---
+uid: KeyVaultClient/2016-10-01/SetCertificateContacts
+authorization: Requires the certificates/managecontacts permission.
+parameters:
+    - name: api-version
+      description: Use the latest service version, 2016-10-01.
+description: *content
+---

+Set the contacts for a given certificate.

+See [Common parameters and headers](~/docs-ref-conceptual/keyvault/common-parameters-and-headers.md) for headers and parameters that are used by all requests.

 For more information, see [About keys, secrets, and certificates](~/docs-ref-conceptual/keyvault/about-keys--secrets-and-certificates.md) and [Authentication, requests and responses](~/docs-ref-conceptual/keyvault/authentication--requests-and-responses.md).

 ---